ZitRos/edu-hanoi-tower-puzzle/README.md

 # Hanoi Tower Puzzle

-A JavaScript solution for Hanoi tower puzzle.
+A JavaScript solution for Hanoi tower puzzle using different search algorithms.

 How to Run
 ----------